-Similarly, any failure by the Issuer to obtain and publish any reports, assessments, second party opinions and certifications or the fact that the maturity of an Eligible Activity may not match the minimum duration of any Positive Impact Notes and/or the withdrawal of any second party opinion or certification attesting that the Issuer is complying with any matters addressed by a second party opinion or certification may have an adverse effect on the value of such Positive Impact Notes and/or result in adverse consequences for certain investors that have portfolio mandates to invest in securities to be used for a particular purpose and that, as a result, would have to dispose of the Positive Impact Notes at their prevailing market value and Noteholders could lose part of their investment in such Positive Impact Notes.
+Similarly, (i) the fact that the maturity of an Eligible Activity may not match the minimum duration of any Positive Impact Notes and/or (ii) the fact that during the life of the Positive Impact Notes, Eligible Activities may be removed from the pool of Eligible Activities, to the extent required (e.g. in case of projects divestment or cancellation, in case of amortized or redeemed loans, or if an activity ceases to meet the eligibility criteria), in which case an amount equivalent to the net proceeds, in part or in full, may not be allocated to Eligible Activities and/or (iii) the withdrawal of any second party opinion or certification attesting that the Issuer is not complying in whole or in part with any matters addressed by such second party opinion or certification is opining or certifying on may have an adverse effect on the value of such Positive Impact Notes and/or result in adverse consequences for certain Noteholders with portfolio mandates to invest in securities to be used for a particular purpose and who, as a result, would have to dispose of the Positive Impact Notes at their prevailing market value and could lose part of their investment in such Positive Impact Notes.